AlexandruOlteanu/Mininet-Topology/README.md

         Traffic Engineering: Continuously monitor traffic patterns and adjust network configurations to accommodate increased demand.

-#        f) What is your estimation regarding the latency introduced?
+#        g) What is your estimation regarding the latency introduced?

     The estimation of latency introduced within the network can be derived from the ping times observed during communication between the client (c1) and various network components.
 Here is a detailed analysis: